vives-projectwerk2-2019/BUG-Bug-Universal-Gamecontroller/docs/projectwerk2/requirements/collaboration.md

 All code and progress should be managed using Git. [github.com](https://github.com) can be used to create repositories and organize collaboration.
 Teachers should have full access to the projects, and projects should be public.

-An GitHub organization [vives-projectwerk2-2019](https://github.com/vives-projectwerk2-2019) is provided for managing all the code projects.
+A GitHub organization [vives-projectwerk2-2019](https://github.com/vives-projectwerk2-2019) is provided for managing all the code projects.
 You have full access to this organization.
 Create, edit, build, do whatever you need in this organization.

-Make sure all projects are placed inside [vives-projectwerk2-2019](https://github.com/vives-projectwerk2-2019) organisation.
+Make sure all projects are placed inside the [vives-projectwerk2-2019](https://github.com/vives-projectwerk2-2019) organization.
 Do not use personal accounts or other organizations to manage your code projects.

 Note: Even failed experiments or code not used in the end result must be stored in Git repositories. **Code that has not been committed, is code that never existed.
 Ever!.**.
 Commits can be reverted, test code can be stored inside separate branches.
 You can even fork the project to experiment.
 There are multiple options.